JWWeatherman/yeticold/YetiColdSetupWalkthrough.md

 Header: Copy Seeds to USB drives.

 Descripton: After you wrote down the seeds yeti created seven files that each hold you descriptor and your private keys.
 Move the files into the labeled usb drives.
+You will store the matching usb/paper seed pairs in seven diffrent locations.

 Action: Move the files and click "Next".